AmitHasanShuvo/AmitHasanShuvo/README.md

 # Kazi Amit Hasan

 ### Kaggle Expert (x2) | Undergraduate Research Student
-### Currently looking for Data Scientist, Research Assistant Roles.
+### Currently looking for Data Scientist, Research Assistant Roles!
 ####  Hi there 👋

+This is Kazi Amit Hasan, a final year student at Rajshahi University of Engineering & Technology [(RUET)](https://www.ruet.ac.bd/), completing my BSc. degree in Computer Science & Engineering (CSE).

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Risk Factors Analysis of Musculoskeletal Pain in Clinical Practice